 While we strive to keep the number of hard and fast rules that we have to a minimum, certain types of behavior serve only to harm other participants or the event itself.
 Radical inclusion means that strangers are welcome to participate in our community; it does not mean tolerance of harmful behaviors.
-This document identifies behaviors that will not be tolerated at Constellation or other events sponsored by Playa del Fuego, Inc. In addition to being on the website, this document will be on-site in the Ranger and MASH notebooks (and other relevant locations).
+This document identifies behaviors that will not be tolerated at Constellation or other events sponsored by Playa del Fuego, Inc. In addition to being on the website, this document will be on-site in the Ranger and First Aid notebooks (and other relevant locations).
 In addition, Constellation participants are expected to comply with all federal, state, and local laws.
 (The terms herein are used in a commonsense manner and not necessarily as legal terms of art.)

 The most severe penalty our community can impose on a participant for such behavior is ejection from the event or a suspension from participation in one or more future Playa del Fuego, Inc.-sponsored events (which includes our Spring event, Playa del Fuego).
 Other actions, such as a warning or a removal from volunteering in a safety-sensitive volunteer position, are also possible.
 (Obviously, the legal system may impose other sanctions for some actions.)